 Note: To have a profitable ecommerce store, the average order value should always be greater than the cost per acquisition.
-In simple terms, you shouldn’t pay more to get a customer than what they spend on your store.
+Simply put, you shouldn’t pay more to get a customer than what they spend on your store.

 Cart abandonment rate

-The cart abandonment rate is the percentage of people who have visited your store, added a product to their shopping cart, but for some reason didn’t buy it.
+The cart abandonment rate is the percentage of people who have visited your store and added a product to their shopping cart but didn’t buy it for some reason.

-By retargeting these cart abandoners, you can boost conversion rates since this audience has shown specific interest in your product.
+You can boost conversion rates byretargeting these cart abandoners since this audience has shown specific interest in your product.

 According to Sleeknote, the average shopping cart abandonment rate is 69.57%.
-This means that more than half the traffic visiting your store will abandon their cart.
+More than half the traffic visiting your store will abandon their cart.

 Here’s the formula to calculate the cart abandonment rate:

 AOV is the average amount of money spent each time a customer orders something from your store.
 This can be for one product or multiple products bought together in one order.

 Tracking AOV as an ecommerce metric helps you set benchmarks and goals for the future.

 Some marketers consider AOV to be one of the vital ecommerce metrics.
 Why?